Belgut Constituency

 Belgut is an electoral constituency in Kenya.
 It is one of six constituencies of Kericho County.
 The constituency was established for the 1963 elections.
 A new Constituency Sigowet-Soin was curved out of this Constituency in 2013 after the promulgation of the new constitution (2010).

-It spans the area that lies between the Kericho Kisumu highway to the East and the Chemosit(Sondu Miriu) River to the west.
+It spans the area that lies between the Kericho Kisumu highway to the East and the Chemosit (Sondu Miriu) River to the west.
 It occupies the land mass between Kericho, Sondu and Kabianga towns.
-Its headquarters is Sosiot town.
+Its headquarters is Sosiot Town.

 Its main economic activity is tea farming, with the constituency being host to Tegat and Momul tea factories.
 Other activities include dairy, maize, vegetable farming.
-On its lower side towards SoinSigowet constituency, sugar farming has taken root recently.
+On its lower side towards Sigowet–Soin Constituency, sugar farming has taken root recently.